 They may also have a dishwasher and oven.
 In some cases you may be required to pay extra for duvet covers and pillow cases or bring your own, I'll mention more on this near the end.

-A taxi from outside the airport is around €45.
-Alternatively, they have Uber in Rome which will cost you around €50.
+A taxi from outside the airport costs around €45.
+Alternatively, Uber is available in Rome and typically costs around €50.

 The site is located 1681km from Calais (a 16 hour drive), but of course, you can break this up with others stays en route in France and Switzerland.